rakshak1010/alumni-dynamic/Readme.md

 ## Features:
 ___
 - Alumni will ge given a UserId and Password to login and they will upload their details.
-- An alumni can add another alumni as his friend.
 - Alumni will get to know the various activity in college.
 - A platform for present student to interact with their alumni.
 ____